ghostologaster/neocities-11ty-site/content/blog/ode3.md

 ---
-title: Some philological notes on Shī 3 (卷耳)
+title: Some philological notes on Shī 3 (Juǎn-Ěr)
 description: Talking about Shi 3 from Shijing
 date: 2024-02-17
 post: yes